asalda/FiCUS/README.md

 > python3.7 ficus-path/ficus.py NAME REDSHIFT
 ```

-The code can also work within a jupyter-notebook environment (`.ipynb`) using the magical command `%run`:
+The code can also work within a jupyter-notebook environment (`.ipynb`) using the magic `%run` command:
 ```
 > import os
 > os.chdir(ficus-path);